-Applicants accepted to the program are required to submit a health certificate signed by a licensed physician, physician's assistant or RNP and other health related documentation as required by the program.
+Acceptance into the Program Applicants accepted to the program may be required to submit a health certificate signed by a licensed physician, physician's assistant or RNP and other health related documentation as required by the program.
 This should include but is not limited to documentation of measles, mumps, Rubella (MMR) and chicken pox exposure or inoculations; documentation of Hepatitis B inoculation; Tuberculosis testing; and overall general health of the applicant.
 Drug and alcohol screening is required prior to rotating through certain clinical sites.
 Positive screenings will jeopardize continuation in the program.
 Costs of the tests are the responsibility of the student.

-The purchase of items such as uniforms, liability insurance and other accessories is the financial responsibility of the individual student.
+The purchase of items such as uniforms, liability insurance, self-healthcare insurance and other accessories is the financial responsibility of the individual student.
 Students who elect to take support courses recommended by the Program Director prior to formal acceptance into the program will find this activity to be advantageous in subsequent course scheduling.